-For the AKT and KFP, arrive at the exam venue 60 minutes before the scheduled commencement time.
+For the AKT and KFP, arrive at the exam venue during your allocated registration timeslot.
 Registrations close 30 minutes before the scheduled commencement time.
 If you arrive after this time, you won't be permitted entry into the exam and your attempt will be forfeited.

-We will not accept bad weather or traffic experienced on the way to the exam venue as valid reasons for late arrival.
-We encourage you to plan ahead and ensure you are early for the exam.
+We won't accept bad weather or traffic experienced on the way to the exam venue as valid reasons for late arrival.
+We encourage you to plan ahead and ensure you're early for the exam.

 For the CCE, log in to the exam using the appropriate link 30 minutes before the scheduled commencement time.
-If you log in after this time, you won't be permitted to sit the exam and your attempt will be forfeited.
+If you log in after this time, you won't be permitted to sit the exam, and your attempt will be forfeited.